expo/expo/docs/pages/versions/v40.0.0/sdk/background-fetch.md

 _This method doesn't take any effect on Android._

-_It is a global value which means that it can overwrite settings from another application opened through Expo client._
+_It is a global value which means that it can overwrite settings from another application opened through Expo Go._

 #### Arguments